Noy-Bo/Articles-Feed/README.md

 # News & Articles feed - כתבוט
 Android Application - latest feed of my favorite news and articles websites.

-Includes: Async-Tasks \ parsing XML & HTML \ Nested Recycler View \  Web-Services.
+Using: Async-Tasks, parsing XML & HTML, Nested Recycler View, Web-Services and more.